2021 – 2022

 - Jessica Bissett Perea (Dena’ina), Assistant Professor, Native American Studies, UC Davis

-The 50th from the Perspective of this Place: A Workshop on Land Acknowledgment PDF
+The 50th from the Perspective of this Place: A Workshop on Land Acknowledgment

 - Corrina Gould (Chochenyo Ohlone)